Solar in Wilmington, DE: 2026 Cost, Savings & Payback

 How much do solar panels cost in Wilmington, DE?

-The average cost of a 6kW solar panel system in Wilmington is approximately $17,220 before incentives ($2.87/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $12,054.
-Delaware Green Energy Fund grants; SRECs available at $20-$40/MWh.
+The average cost of a 6kW solar panel system in Wilmington is approximately $17,220 before local or state incentives ($2.87/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Delaware Green Energy Fund grants; SRECs available at $20-$40/MWh

 How many peak sun hours does Wilmington get?